 Among the things you immediately get after a strenuous workout are stiff muscles and painful joints.
-Fortunately, CBD can help relax your muscles thanks to its interaction with your endocannabinoid system.
+Fortunately, CBD may help relax your muscles thanks to its interaction with your endocannabinoid system.

 Though its discovery is relatively recent, scientists hold that the endocannabinoid system regulates various bodily processes, including muscle function.
 One study showed that CBD's activation of the CB1 receptors stimulates metabolism and muscle oxygen consumption.

-But more importantly, CBD stimulates muscle relaxation by inhibiting the release of hormones that induce muscle spasms and rigidity.
+But more importantly, CBD is believed to stimulate muscle relaxation by inhibiting the release of hormones that induce muscle spasms and rigidity.
 This effect has been studied in many people with multiple sclerosis (MS).

 This condition is caused by the immune system attacking the protective covering of the central nervous system.
 This causes movement problems such as unsteady gaits and tremors.